 Mountaineering Scotland - www.mountaineering.scot/coronavirus

 The Professional Association of Self Caterers (PASC) - www.pascuk.co.uk/standards - Information including risks of legionella, risk assessment, cleaning.
-NB The guidance contained on this page is written for those opening self-catering properties as a business and not everything is relevant to mountain huts.
+NB The guidance contained on this page is written for those opening self-catering properties as a business and not everything will be relevant to mountain huts.

 British Caving Association - Advice on Inspection of Huts prior to re-opening

 Check out the Frequently Asked Questions - Clubs, Huts & COVID-19 page on the BMC website

 Howden, the insurance brokers to the BMC, has provided this statement regarding the cover provided by the combined liability policy:

 “The combined liability policy arranged by the BMC for the protection of clubs and club committee members does not include an exclusion related to COVID-19.
 This means that if someone was to bring a claim against a club, or club committee member, alleging they had contracted coronavirus at a club event or club hut, the policy would respond to defend the club/committee member and, if legally required, pay compensation to the limit of indemnity.
 It is expected that all clubs will take reasonable steps to manage the risk of COVID-19 within club huts and at their events by following BMC and government guidance.
 We strongly recommend that risk assessments are carried out and documented by clubs in order to evidence the steps that have been taken, for the protection of the club in the event that a claim is made.”